-Scouts NSW wants to make it easier for Leaders and families to participate in Scouting, and is serious about spending less time on administration and more time on fun activities.
-Operoo (formerly CareMonkey) does this by giving Scout Groups the opportunity to use the tool to replace current paper-based E1 permission forms.
+Scouts NSW makes it easier for Leaders and families to participate in Scouting, and helps them with less time on administration and more time on fun activities.

 Operoo is centred on an Electronic Health Form (EHF) which carers (e.g. parents) create and maintain securely – something which can only be done by the profile owner.

-This EHF can be generated for a youth member (<18 years old) or adult member (anyone >18).
+This EHF can be generated for a youth member (18).
 If it is for a youth member, it is created and consented to by a parent/primary carer, for adults it is the individual who provides consent for sharing a profile or attending an activity.

-CareMonkey is free for families.
-Families can also download the free app for CareMonkey for iPhone, iPad, Android phones and Android tablets.
+Families can download the free Operoo app for iPhone, iPad, Android phones and Android tablets.

 No. It is not a social media tool, and Operoo does not seek to transmit and share data with other services or applications.